-The vegetables should be chopped evenly, as shown above.
+- The vegetables should be chopped evenly, as shown below.

-Suspend the sieve over the bowl to drain well while you bring some olive oil up to a fiairly high heat in a non-stick frying pan.
+- Suspend the sieve over the bowl to drain well while you bring some olive oil up to fairly high heat in a non-stick frying pan.

-Fry off the vegetables for about a minute on a high heat, just to seal them and finish drying them out.
+- Fry off the vegetables for about a minute on high heat, just to seal them and finish drying them out.
 Turn off the heat and drain on kitchen paper.

-Place the courgette/zucchini and aubergine/eggplant pieces at even intervals on top of the sauce as shown above.
+- Place the courgette/zucchini and aubergine/eggplant pieces at even intervals on top of the sauce as shown below.

 Take the pizza from the oven and lift it carefully with a spatula to a serving plate.
 Alternatively, lift it to a chopping board for slicing.
 The freshly chopped parsley is an optional garnish.